ethanalon/projects/README.md

 *This is a collection of some of my recent projects*

+### Email Parser

+Recently, I started selling cards on TCGPlayer.com, but the platform recently restricted access to its API for sellers and users.
+To streamline the order tracking process, I developed a program that runs periodically, pulling new order emails using the Gmail API.

+The program parses incoming emails to check if the subject or body contains the default order confirmation phrase, “Your TCGPlayer.com items of <card_name> have sold!”
+From there, it creates and updates a pull list of recently purchased cards based on the information found in the email.

+To optimize efficiency, the script includes a time-based functionality.
+Each time it runs, it records two timestamps: the time of the most recent email received and the current time.
+This ensures that the program only pulls emails that arrived after the last checked timestamp, preventing unnecessary duplication of entries in the pull list.

+Next, I plan to enhance the script so that it can recognize when I’ve finished shipping a card from the pull list.
+This will ensure that only the cards that still need to be shipped are included in the pull list.

+Made with Python, Regex, Gmail API

 ### Lorcana Card Scanner and Classifier

 Lorcana is a new Trading Card Game by Disney and Ravensburger.
 Leveraging the power of OpenCV, this project enables webcam scanning for card identification.